khamudom/the-recipe-room/README.md

 - **AI Recipe Analysis**: Upload a photo of a recipe and let AI extract all the details automatically using OpenAI GPT-4 Vision
 - **AI Chef Assistant**: Chat with Chef Dashly, your virtual cooking assistant powered by OpenAI GPT-4
 - **Rich Recipe Details**: Include ingredients, instructions, prep time, cook time, and servings
-- **Category Organization**: Organize recipes by categories (Appetizer, Main Course, Side Dish, Dessert, Beverage, Breakfast, Snack)
+- **Category Organization**: Organize recipes by categories (Appetizer, Breakfast, Lunch, Dinner, Side Dish, Dessert, Snack, Beverage)
 - **Search Functionality**: Full-text search recipes by title, description, ingredients, or category
 - **Featured Recipes**: Admins can create featured recipes visible to all users
 - **Responsive Design**: Beautiful UI that works on desktop and mobile devices